sandlbn/u64ctl/README.md

 # Ultimate64 Manager & SID Player for AmigaOS 3.x

-Control an [Ultimate64 / Ultimate-II](https://ultimate64.com/) from a classic Amiga over the network.
+Control an [Commodore 64 Ultimate / Ultimate-II](https://ultimate64.com/) from a classic Amiga over the network.

 Three apps built from one library: